edwardlintw/CorbaComm-RPC/README.md

 # 5. Command Routing

 If you have read [rpcClient.cc](https://github.com/edwardlintw/CorbaComm-RPC/blob/master/examples/rpcClient.cc) and [rpcServer.cc](https://github.com/edwardlintw/CorbaComm-RPC/blob/master/examples/rpcServer.cc) examples, you may experience how simple and easy they are.
-The client will never know who and where the server is, event without any knowledge/information about `IP`, `hostname`, or `port`, but it does make a RPC-invocation successfully.
+The client will never know who and where the server is, even without any knowledge/information about `IP`, `hostname`, or `port`, but it does make a RPC-invocation successfully.
 Actually, the `call-path` is routed automatically by `CorbaComm`.
 The mechanism is called `Command Routing`.

 The `CorbaComm` support two types of `Command Routing`, they are:
 * **Early Command Routing**